bigeasy/cadence/diary.md

-parameters means that user parameters are going to shift, because often times the loop parameters are gathered, well, if they, then they are at the last step, which means to prime the loop, we need to provide something to offset for the airty, because on the subsequent go round, the result from the last step will be prepended to the argumets, the loop item or item and counter are going to be appended.
+parameters means that user parameters are going to shift, because often times the loop parameters are gathered, well, if they, then they are at the last step, which means to prime the loop, we need to provide something to offset for the arity, because on the subsequent go round, the result from the last step will be prepended to the arguments, the loop item or item and counter are going to be appended.
 They need to be prepended so that they are always in the same place.

 *Update*: Should there now be some special way of handling catch?
-No because you're catching, and that's how it works in the JavaScript langauge, you need to throw to propagage.
+No because you're catching, and that's how it works in the JavaScript language, you need to throw to propagate.